KeyboardKit/website/pages/about.md

 KeyboardKit lets you customize the look, feel and behavior or the system keyboard and all other views.
 You can change things like the appearance (colors, icons, fonts), keys, keyboard layout etc.

-KeyboardKit also provides you with a lot of utilities that don't have to be used in a keyboard, such as string utilities, word analysis, emoji information etc.
+KeyboardKit also provides you with a lot of utilities that don't have to be used in a keyboard, such as string utilities, word analysis, proxy extensions, emoji information etc. These utilities can be used on all major Apple platforms, such as iOS, macOS, tvOS and watchOS.

 ## Open-source